 candies, beverages, ice creams, and are also used in pharmaceuticals.
 While most used in this country is produced domestically some is imported from Europe, and China.
 Peppermint is a very prolific garden or bedding plant, it's also considered invasive so checking with your friends and relatives you'll probably find someone who has too much and would be glad to give some away.
 If you're not so lucky however it is readily available at most garden centers and herb nurseries.
 Peppermint- aromatic, bitter, mildly antiseptic useful for itchy skin conditions, soothing to the skin and mild burns.

 Plantain and Chickweed

 Plantain is common to most yards and meadows in either the narrow or broad leafed variety.
 Native to Europe (primarily UK) the plantain was referred to in previous centuries as the Englishman's foot, it seemed that wherever the English traveled and colonized the plantain came along with them, it arrived in North America in the 1600's and now has invaded across the continent.
-It is astringent by nature and has been used for wound healing, venomous insect and snakebites and as a poultice for skin sores and tumors.
+It is astringent by nature and has been used for wound healing, and as a poultice for skin sores and tumors.
 The chickweed has similar properties for wound healing and treatment of skin diseases and

 skin inflammations including chafing and diaper rash.
 Chickweed is typically a nuisance in the North American garden.
 There has been none or very little research done to verify or dispel the historical and traditional uses of these two plants for external body care.
 What I can tell you is that all the herbalists I've talked to over the years speak very fondly of the healing qualities of these two plants that most consider a nuisance.